Financial-Times/origami-migration-guru/README.md

 cat manifests/ebi.txt | bin/run dot o-table
 ```

-This can be turned into a graph using tools such as `dot`.
+This can be turned into a graph using tools such as [graphviz](https://formulae.brew.sh/formula/graphviz).
 ```bash
 cat manifests/ebi.txt | bin/run dot o-table | dot -Tsvg > ~/Desktop/guide.svg
 ```